 When a pharmaceutical collaborator provides an investigational agent to DAIDS, a Clinical Trials Agreement (CTA) is negotiated describing respective responsibilities and rights.
 The agreement includes, but is not limited to, Investigational New Drug (IND) application sponsorship, safety and data monitoring, and access to data.
-In general, terms in the CTA between DAIDS and the pharmaceutical collaborator covering data access and data sharing are shared with the HPTN EC and conform to HPTN policies.
+In general, terms in the CTA between DAIDS and the pharmaceutical collaborator covering data access and data sharing are shared with the HPTN Executive Committee (EC) and conform to HPTN policies.
+It is possible that a CTA may be between the HPTN and the collaborator (see Section 23).

-DAIDS has the option to file an IND for investigational agents evaluated in HPTN studies.
+DAIDS has the option to file an IND for study products evaluated in HPTN studies or defer to the pharmaceutical partner.
 Appropriate DAIDS staff advise the investigators on behalf of NIH on the specific regulatory requirements for IND sponsorship.
-In situations where DAIDS is the IND sponsor, they also assemble, review, and submit the required regulatory documents to the US FDA.
+In situations where DAIDS is the IND sponsor, they may also assemble, review, and submit the required regulatory documents to the US FDA.

-For all HPTN protocols, a DAIDS Medical Officer is assigned to monitor the safety of the intervention(s) in ongoing studies and will be provided with the interim and final reports.
-When a protocol is sponsored by a collaborating institution or research group (i.e., NIDA or NIMH) monitoring activities may be conducted by their medical representative(s).
+For all HPTN protocols, a DAIDS Medical Officer (MO) is assigned.
+When a protocol is sponsored by a collaborating institution or research group (i.e., NIDA or NIMH), monitoring activities may be conducted by an appropriate medical representative(s).

-To provide consistent reporting of serious adverse events across clinical trials groups, DAIDS established policies and procedures in the most recent version of the Manual for Expedited Reporting of Adverse Events to DAIDS.
+To provide consistent reporting of Serious Adverse Events (SAEs) across clinical trials groups, DAIDS established policies and procedures in the most recent version of the Manual for Expedited Reporting of Adverse Events to DAIDS.
 DAIDS provides ongoing regulatory training and start-up training at US and non-US sites.

-DAIDS pharmacists participate on HPTN protocol teams, consulting on available dosage forms and placebos, product packaging and supply to sites.
-They also interact with pharmaceutical companies to ensure adequate and timely supply of products.
+DAIDS Pharmaceutical Affairs Branch (PAB) Pharmacists participate on HPTN protocol teams, develop the pharmacy section of the protocol and the Pharmacy Study-Specific Procedures (SSP) Manual for each protocol, and coordinate study product management activities.
+They also interact with pharmaceutical companies, HPTN protocol teams, and HPTN LOC to ensure adequate and timely supply of products.